Uniswap/unichain-contracts/docs/autogen/src/src/interfaces/FeeSplitter/INetFeeSplitter.sol/interface.INetFeeSplitter.md

 ```

 ### AllocationZero
-Thrown when a recipient allocation is zero
+Thrown when a recipient allocation is zero or zero allocation is transferred

 ```solidity